How Does Tithi Shape Your Personality?

 Trayodashi (13th Tithi): 144° – 156°

-Shukla: You’re cheerful and expressive by nature.
-You enjoy good company, laughter, and making life lighter for others.
-But sometimes, in trying to keep things pleasant, you avoid deeper emotions.
+Shukla: You’re cheerful and expressive, enjoying good company, laughter, and making life lighter for others.
+But sometimes, in trying to keep things happy, you avoid deeper feelings.
+The lesson?
+Let happiness include honesty.
+It’s okay to admit when something hurts.

 Chaturdashi (14th Tithi): 156° – 168°

-Purnima (15th Tithi): 168° – 180°
+Purnima (Full Moon- Shukla, 15th Tithi): 168° – 180°

 After Purnima, the Moon begins its return journey toward the Sun.
 The light starts reducing each night; this is called the Krishna Paksha, or the waning half of the lunar month.
 The Tithi count continues from 16 to 30, but the emotional movement reverses direction: from expression to reflection, from building to releasing.
 Each waning Tithi mirrors its waxing counterpart but expresses it inwardly, where Shukla Tithis act, Krishna Tithis internalize.
 This is why the list jumps from 15 to 30: the 30th Tithi (Amavasya) ends the cycle, when the Moon and Sun meet again, and a new Shukla Paksha begins.